How to find a customer conversation in Engage

 To the right of the message you’re working on is a panel with 3 options:

-Here we’re going to focus on the History tab, but you can read more about the other two options here.
+Here we’re going to focus on the History tab.

 Export conversations from Activity

 In Activity, there’s a whole wealth of information you can retrieve from the conversation data.

 You can export from all charts and tables in Activity.
 In particular, the Responses table in SLA has super helpful data that you can find, filter, sort, and analyze, to get a better understanding of your interactions.
 Not only does this allow you to hone in on individual customers, but you can use this to see trends in things like query types through Classifications used, volume peaks and troughs, agent SLAs, and much more.

 In the same way you might wish to track down something a customer sent to you, you may also like to know what the reply was.
 This could be a message sent by yourself, or another member of your team - the search is the same.

 Using methods set out in this article, you can search for your own content, but knowing the name of the author (that’s you!) gives you a head start.